- Do I need to meet all eligibility criteria before applying for entry to the Fellowship Training Program?

 The application fee for Application Period 2 incurs a surcharge.

-What happens if I can’t start training by the census date?
+- What happens if I can’t start training by the census date?

-Applicants who do not commence training or seek to defer commencement of training by the census date will forfeit their position in the RACMA Fellowship Training Program.
+Applicants who do not complete enrolment processes and/or commence training by the dates specified in their letter of offer will forfeit their position in the RACMA Fellowship Training Program.
 Individuals may choose to reapply the following year.

-Can I apply for entry into the Fellowship Training Program if I do not have an Accredited Training Post?
+- Can I apply for entry into the Fellowship Training Program if I do not have an Accredited Training Post?

 No. Applicants must be in a RACMA Accredited Training Post or be due to commence in an Accredited Training Post prior to the commencement of training.
 Where the applicant is not in, or due to commence in an Accredited Training Post the applicant’s employer/intended employer must apply to RACMA to have the position accredited for RACMA Fellowship Training.
+Additional information about Training Post Accreditation can be found HERE.

-Who can complete the application for Accreditation of a Training Post?
+- Who can complete the application for Accreditation of a Training Post?

 The applying officer must have the appropriate delegation from the health setting/organisation to complete the application form for the Fellowship Training Program.

-Who should my referees be?
+- Who should my referees be?

 Applicants must nominate three referees in their application.
 Applicants should nominate referees that best support their application.

-Do I need to undertake Supervised Practice in the workplace to be able to undertake the Fellowship Training Program?
+- Do I need to undertake Supervised Practice in the workplace to be able to undertake the Fellowship Training Program?

 Yes, training occurs under supervision in posts accredited by RACMA.
 Candidates must be in an Accredited Training Post under supervision for the duration of training unless on an approved interruption to training.

-Can Candidates take leave from the Fellowship Training Program?
+- Can Candidates take leave from the Fellowship Training Program?

 Candidates in the Fellowship Training Program can apply to interrupt their training.
 Information about interrupted training can be found in the Flexible Training Policy.

-Where are the Fellowship Training Program Foundation and Advanced Workshops held?
+- Where are the Fellowship Training Program Foundation and Advanced Workshops held?

 The Foundation and Advanced Workshops are held in Melbourne.
 Candidates in the Fellowship Training Program are required to travel to Melbourne to attend the workshops.
 Candidates are responsible for their own travel and accommodation arrangements and expenses.
+Key dates for the Fellowship Training Program can be found HERE.

-Where is the Fellowship Training Program Oral Examination held?
+- Where is the Fellowship Training Program Oral Examination held?

 The Oral Examination is held in Melbourne.
 Candidates in the Fellowship Training Program are required to travel to Melbourne to sit the examination.
 Candidates are responsible for their own travel and accommodation arrangements and expenses.

-What fees do Candidates in the Fellowship Training Program pay?
+- What fees do Candidates in the Fellowship Training Program pay?

-Do I need to undertake Workplace Based Assessments in the Fellowship Training Program?
+- Do I need to undertake Workplace Based Assessments in the Fellowship Training Program?

 Yes, Candidates are required to complete 15 Workplace Based Assessments in Foundation Phase and 14 Workplace Based Assessments in Advanced Phase of training.
 More information about Workplace Based Assessments can be found HERE.

-Can I get credit for or exemptions from training requirements and/or assessments?
+- Can I get credit for or exemptions from training requirements and/or assessments?

 Further information about RPLE is available HERE.

-What are the timelines for applying for Recognition of Prior Learning and Experience (RPLE)?
+- What are the timelines for applying for Recognition of Prior Learning and Experience (RPLE)?

 An application for Recognition of Prior Learning and Experience (RPLE) must be submitted to RACMA within 14 days of submitting an application for the Fellowship Training Program.